dssg/mlforpublicpolicylab/techhelp/remote-workflow/remote-workflow.md

 ### Shutting down
 You'll need to do two things to shut down your notebook server:
 1. Kill the notebook server on the remote machine (return to the terminal/screen window where the server is running and type control-C then `y` when prompted if you reall want to shut down)
-1. Close the SSH tunnel on your local machine: on linux/macos, you can do so by running `ps aux | grep {YOUR_PORT}` to find the process id (PID) then using `kill {PID}`, or alternatively closing the terminal session you used to start it.
-With putty or powershell on windows, you should simply be able to close the window where you started the tunnel.
+1. Close the SSH tunnel on your local machine: on linux/macos/windows wsl, you can do so by running `ps aux | grep {YOUR_PORT}` to find the process id (PID) then using `kill {PID}`, or alternatively closing the terminal session you used to start it.
+If you're using putty or powershell on windows by any chance, you should simply be able to close the window where you started the tunnel.

 ## Remote development with VSCode